SolaceLabs/solace-ai-connector/docs/configuration.md

 ### Log Configuration

+>It is recommended to use the INI-based logging configuration detailed [here](./logging.md) instead.
+>Note that YAML-based logging has lower precedence than INI-based logging and will only be active when INI-based logging is disabled.

 The `log` configuration section is used to configure the logging for the connector.
 It configures the logging behavior for stdout and file logs.
 It has the following keys:

 - `stdout_log_level`: <DEBUG|INFO|WARNING|ERROR|CRITICAL> - The log level for the stdout log